 DYNA Fall 2025: 29-30 September.
 More info

-• The video Dyalog APL for other APL users by APLTrainer showcases various features of Dyalog APL and the Dyalog interpreter.
+• The 2009 video Dyalog APL for other APL users by APLTrainer showcases various features of Dyalog APL and the Dyalog interpreter.
+Although there have been many other changes since then, this is a useful summary of differences to that point.

 General Language Features

-The tutorial and documentation pages linked below describe the behaviour of various language constructs in Dyalog.
+Several tutorials and documentation pages describe the behaviour of various language constructs in Dyalog APL:

-• GCD () and LCM () extend logical OR and AND to useful number theoretic functions
+• Greatest Common Divisor () and Lowest Common Multiple () extend logical OR and AND to useful number theoretic functions

 • Right tack () and Left tack () are simple but versatile identity functions